 How to Visualize Everything:

 It’s like a teacher pointing out a mistake and saying do this instead.
-Remember that you shouldn’t actually stand with your feet out in front of you all the time, it’s a training tool only.
+Remember that you shouldn’t actually stand with your feet out in front of you all the time because you’ll look like a fool, it’s a training tool only.
 A training tool to get your upper body looking more like Superman’s 😉

 Now the disclaimer out of the way, back to the wall.

-Here is a picture to make it easier to visualize:
+Here are pictures to make it easier to visualize:

 How to Sit Like a Powerful Man

-As I’ve stated before, powerful body language starts with great body posture.
+As we went over earlier, powerful body language starts with great body posture.
 Everything else, body language wise, flows from it.
 Poor posture leads to poor body language and a poor impression others have of you.

 This includes while you’re sitting.